+I’ve previously introduced the concept of a scientific content marketing plan, and how it can contribute to a successful scientific inbound marketing plan.
+But putting these ideas into action, takes some seriously planning and thought.
 Therefore, having a plan to turn your individual scientific blog posts into a proper content marketing plan is crucial.
 In this post, I am going to talk about how you can create your own marketing plan; what you need to consider and how you can turn it into long term business success.

+Marketing goalsBefore you even think about any content, or long term strategy, you should define the purpose of your content marketing plan.
 It is rare that two businesses will have exactly the same goals, but there are likely to include on or more of the following:

 - Brand awareness

 - Improve SEO

 - Build an email list

 Content auditOnce you’ve identified you goals, it’s time to audit your current content performance.
 A content audit should look at a few things to assess the performance of the following: